-4.2 Overall Performance Derivation and Measurement Error
+4.2.
+Overall Performance Derivation and Measurement Error

-In order to report on the overall performance of the cascade, the measurements at the outlet are processed based on the procedure outlined in Hirsch (1993) for the parameters typically measured in this type of experimental campaigns.
+In order to report on the overall performance of the cascade, the measurements at the outlet are processed based on the procedure outlined in [3] for the parameters typically measured in this type of experimental campaign.
 Namely, the flow is first averaged to an equivalent uniform flow based on the conservation principles of mass, momentum, and energy.
-This is done assuming a 2D, isentropic and adiabatic flow developing far downstream of the cascade.
-The flow conditions calculated are then used to determine the performance parameters of interest, including the AVDR, $\omega$ , Flow Turning (FT), and others.
-In terms of measurement error, the pressure-based measurements have a low percentage error of 0.02% with respect to the full measurement scale.
-Additionally, the error on the angle measurements from the L2F at the inlet and the probe at the outlet is estimated to have an absolute error of $0.1^{\circ}$ .
-These error margins however propagate for the calculation of the averaged flow parameters previously explained.
-The total pressure loss coefficient of the cascade reported in this paper then has an estimated measurement error of 1%.
+This is done assuming a 2D, isentropic, and adiabatic flow developing far downstream of the cascade.
+The flow conditions calculated are then used to determine the performance parameters of interest, including the AVDR, ω , flow turning (FT), and others.
+In terms of measurement error, the pressure-based measurements have a low percentage error of 0.02%, with respect to the full measurement scale.
+Additionally, the error on the angle measurements from the L2F at the inlet and the probe at the outlet is estimated to have an absolute error of 0.1°.
+However, these error margins propagate for the calculation of the averaged flow parameters previously explained.
+The total pressure loss coefficient of the cascade reported in this paper has an estimated measurement error of 1%.

-4.3 Limitations of the Experimental Configuration
+4.3.
+Limitations of the Experimental Configuration

 The main difficulty throughout this experimental campaign was related to the fact that the measurement techniques employed for this study are not time-resolved and measured only the steady properties of the flow over the cascade.
-This was complicated because a high level of unsteadiness was expected during the tests from previous experience at the TGK (Hergt et al., 2022).
-The type of unsteadiness observed in these configurations emerges from the strong Shock-Boundary Layer Interaction (SBLI) that occurs between the passage shock and the boundary layer on the suction surface of the blade.
-This behavior has been observed from as early as 1938 by Ferri (1938).
-Since then, it has been reproduced and studied experimentally with different wind tunnel configurations and numerically with high-fidelity solvers, such as in Priebe et al. (2022).
+This was complicated because a high level of unsteadiness was expected during the tests from previous experiences at the TGK [7].
+The type of unsteadiness observed in these configurations emerges from the strong shock-boundary layer interaction (SBLI) that occurs between the passage shock and the boundary layer on the suction surface of the blade.
+This behavior has been observed from as early as 1938 [22].
+Since then, it has been reproduced and studied experimentally with different wind tunnel configurations and numerically with high-fidelity solvers, such as in [23].

-The TCTA was no exception, with the passage shock oscillating at an amplitude of roughly 10% blade chord.
+The TCTA was no exception, with the passage shock oscillating at an amplitude of roughly 10% of the blade chord.
 This is a notable source of uncertainty for the different measurements, starting with the L2F inflow angle measurements because of the related movement of the bow shocks and the fact that the measurements must be taken over an extended period of time.
-The situation can then arise that the same shock is observed two or more times, as shown in Figure 3.b.
+The situation may arise where the same shock is observed two or more times, as shown in Figure 3b.
 Even though results with this level of unsteadiness were discarded, the measurements kept were still averaged over one pitch starting from the first point after the shock.
-In order to further minimize these uncertainties, the measurements were kept only if the flow was considered sufficiently stable, periodic, if the L2F measurements were comparable to each other, and if the angle measured was consistent with the magnitude of the $M{is}$ near the leading edge of the middle passage.
+In order to further minimize these uncertainties, the measurements were kept only if the flow was considered sufficiently stable and periodic, if the L2F measurements were comparable to each other, and if the angle measured was consistent with the magnitude of the M{is} near the leading edge of the middle passage.
 These conditions were best met with the cascade operating at an AVDR of 1.05, which will be the focus for the remainder of the paper.